tupelo-shen/my_test/doc/linux/qemu/Linux_kernel_analysis/理解linux内核-13.1-IO架构.md

 A typical device controller is the disk controller, which receives high-level commands such as a "write this block of data" from the microprocessor (through the I/O interface) and converts them into low-level disk operations such as "position the disk head on the right track" and "write the data inside the track".
 Modern disk controllers are very sophisticated, because they can keep the disk data in on-board fast disk caches and can reorder the CPU high-level requests optimized for the actual disk geometry.

 Simpler devices do not have a device controller; examples include the Programmable Interrupt Controller (see the section “Interrupts and Exceptions” in Chapter 4) and the Programmable Interval Timer (see the section “Programmable Interval Timer (PIT)” in Chapter 6).

 Several hardware devices include their own memory, which is often called I/O shared memory.
 For instance, all recent graphic cards include tens of megabytes of RAM in the frame buffer, which is used to store the screen image to be displayed on the monitor.
 We will discuss I/O shared memory in the section “Accessing the I/O Shared Memory” later in this chapter.

-## 5 设备驱动模型

-Earlier versions of the Linux kernel offered few basic functionalities to the device driver developers: allocating dynamic memory, reserving a range of I/O addresses or an IRQ line, activating an interrupt service routine in response to a device’s interrupt.
-Older hardware devices, in fact, were cumbersome and difficult to program, and two different hardware devices had little in common even if they were hosted on the same bus.
-Thus, there was no point in trying to offer a unifying model to the device driver developers.

-Things are different now.
-Bus types such as PCI put strong demands on the internal design of the hardware devices; as a consequence, recent hardware devices, even of different classes, support similar functionalities.
-Drivers for such devices should typically take care of:

-* Power management (handling of different voltage levels on the device’s power line)

-* Plug and play (transparent allocation of resources when configuring the device)

-* Hot-plugging (support for insertion and removal of the device while the system is running)

-Power management is performed globally by the kernel on every hardware device in the system.
-For instance, when a battery-powered computer enters the “standby” state, the kernel must force every hardware device (hard disks, graphics card, sound card, network card, bus controllers, and so on) in a low-power state.
-Thus, each driver of a device that can be put in the “standby” state must include a callback function that puts the hardware device in the low-power state.
-Moreover, the hardware devices must be put in the “standby” state in a precise order, otherwise some devices could be left in the wrong power state.
-For instance, the kernel must put in “standby” first the hard disks and then their disk controller, because in the opposite case it would be impossible to send commands to the hard disks.

-To implement these kinds of operations, Linux 2.6 provides some data structures and helper functions that offer a unifying view of all buses, devices, and device drivers in the system; this framework is called the device driver model.